shabiel/M-Web-Server/INSTALL.md

     make install

 ## Starting and Stopping the Server
-Once you are done having fun, you can stop the server using `STOP^VPRJREQ`.
+Once you are done having fun, you can stop the server using `STOP^%webreq`.

-To start it again, run `D JOB^VPRJREQ(portno)`, substituting a port number of your choice.
-If you run `D ^VPRJREQ`, it will start at port number 9080.
+To start it again, run `D JOB^%webreq(portno)`, substituting a port number of your choice.
+If you run `D ^%webreq`, it will start at port number 9080.